 Major funding for the Initiators Fellowship comes from a host of regional and statewide friends who believe in linking good people and good causes through diverse economic development opportunities.

 The Initiative Foundation and its Minnesota Initiative Foundation partners would like to thank the following organizations for their vision and their belief in elevating promising entrepreneurs and their socially impactful ventures.

-Granite Equity Partners, a mission-driven private investment and holding company combining long-term business growth with a dedication to community well-being, worked in concert with the Initiative Foundation to develop the Initiators Fellowship program and to provide the initial funding that supports the program.
-For 15 years, Granite Equity Partner’s ownership approach has delivered significant benefits for stakeholders while creating far-reaching impact in Minnesota — and across the globe.
+Special thanks to Granite Equity Partners, a mission-driven private investment and holding company combining long-term business growth with a dedication to community well-being, for working in concert with the Initiative Foundation to develop the Initiators Fellowship program and for providing initial and ongoing funding that supports the program.
+Since its founding in 2002, Granite Equity Partners’ ownership approach has delivered significant benefits for stakeholders while creating far-reaching impact in Minnesota — and across the globe.
 The Granite Equity Partners office is located in St. Cloud, Minn., with a satellite office at the Calhoun Beach Club in Minneapolis.

 Since its founding in 1953, the St. Paul-based Bush Foundation has supported organizations and people who think bigger and differently about solutions to problems in their communities.
 Through grants and strategic investments in Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography, the Bush Foundation works to inspire and support creative problem-solving.
 Strategic focuses include community creativity, education, Native nation-building and social business ventures.

 Additional support comes from these program supporters in Central Minnesota, including an anonymous donor.